A School of Character.

-The habits that children learn and practice when they are growing up follow them through into adulthood; imagine how the world would be if children developed habits of courage, justice and integrity.
-We believe that just as a school can be a place to teach a child to read and write, a school can be a place where a child practices gratitude, curiosity and humility.
+The habits that children learn and practise when they are growing up follow them through into adulthood; imagine how the world would be if children developed habits of courage, justice and integrity.
+We believe that just as a school can be a place to teach a child to read and write, a school can be a place where a child practises gratitude, curiosity and humility.

 When we can choose intelligently between alternative courses of action, when we understand what a good life looks and feels like, when we value others enough to keenly enable their own character development, then together, we’ll flourish.

 The Building Blocks of Character.

 At UoB School we demonstrate our commitment to Character Education and human and societal flourishing through:

 - Our taught Personal Learning and Development curriculum;